jainal09/Azure-Open-Ai-Techbot/README.md

 # GPT 4o Tech Bot 🤖

-This is a simple bot that uses the GPT-4o API to generate text based on the user's input.
-The bot is built using the openai GPT-4o API and streamlit.
+This is a tech bot that efficiently answers questions related to technology.
+It is programmed to specialize in answering technological questions, simulating specific use cases of a particular topic.
+The bot utilizes the GPT-4o API and streamlit for its functionality.

 ## Built With 🛠️
 - [GPT-4o](https://openai.com/index/hello-gpt-4o)